Click (novel): Plot

 George G. Keane, or "Gee", was a photographer who travelled around the world taking pictures.
-In Gee's will he leaves his granddaughter, Margaret, a box containing seven lettered boxes and a message stating "throw them all back".
+In his will, Gee leaves his granddaughter, Margaret, a box containing seven lettered boxes and a message stating "throw them all back".
 Each lettered box contains a shell.
 She discovers that each letter on each box represents the continent that the shell came from, and that her grandfather intended for her to put them back where they came from over her lifetime.
 This is a gift that will last Maggie's whole life.
 Meanwhile, Jason, Margaret's brother, is left with a camera and uses it to construct multiple photo albums, one of which consisted of a girl doing ordinary things throughout the day while holding a large piece of glass.
 The last chapter of the book depicts an elderly Margaret living in the future with her great-niece, watching a documentary about her grandfather, her brother, and herself.